New Home Sales Spike to Highest Level in 16 Months: US Census

 However, prices continue to remain high with the median price of new houses sold last month being $426,300.

-While lower mortgage rates have provided some relief for prospective buyers, they still “aren’t seeing as many homes that fall into their budget range as the inventory growth suggests there should be,” the post said.
+While lower mortgage rates have provided some relief for prospective buyers, they still “aren’t seeing as many homes that fall into their budget range as the inventory growth suggests there should be,” the report states.

-“Many, as we have seen, are turning to new construction, taking advantage of builder promotions like mortgage rate buydowns and focusing on the more affordable listings that builders offer.”
+“Many, as we have seen, are turning to new construction, taking advantage of builder promotions like mortgage rate buydowns and focusing on the more affordable listings that builders offer,” it reads.

 Amid the spike in new home sales, builder sentiment has also improved.
-In October, builder confidence in the market for newly-built single-family homes rose by two points from the previous month, according to an Oct.
+In October, builder confidence in the market for newly built single-family homes rose by 2 points from the previous month, according to an Oct.
 17 statement from the National Association of Home Builders (NAHB).

-NAHB Chairman Carl Harris, a custom home builder from Wichita, Kansas, pointed out that builders now feel “more optimistic” about the 2025 market condition even though housing affordability continues to pose a challenge.
+NAHB Chairman Carl Harris, a custom home builder from Wichita, Kansas, pointed out that builders now feel “more optimistic” about 2025 market conditions even though housing affordability continues to pose a challenge.

 “With housing policy a top tier issue for candidates, policymakers should be focused on supply-side solutions to the housing crisis,” he said.